brentp/mosdepth/README.md

 Output will go to `$sample.mosdepth.dist.txt`

 This also forces the output to have 5 decimals of precision rather than the default of 2.

+## D4

+D4 is a format created by [Hao Hou](https://github.com/38) in the Quinlan lab.
+It is incorporated into `mosdepth` as of version 0.3.0 for per-base output with the `--d4` flag.
+It improves write speed dramatically; for one test-case it takes **24.8s** to write a per-base.bed.gz with mosdepth compared to **7.7s** to write a d4 file.
+For the same case, running `mosdepth` without writing per-base takes 5.9 seconds so D4 greatly mitigates the cost of outputing per-base depth **and** the output is more useful.

 ## Installation